SatYu26/Make-My-trip-Assignment/Readme.md

 Below is a complete end-to-end simulation of a flight booking using Postman or cURL.
 All APIs are routed via the **API Gateway** (`http://localhost:8080`):

+NOTE: **MAKE SURE ALL SERVICES ARE RUNNING
+IT CAN SHOW THAT SOME SERVICES HAVE  FAILED BUT JUST GO TO DOCKER DESKTOP AND MANUALLY START THEM ONCE AND IT WILL START WORKING.**

 1. **Signup**

    ```